 Greg is the Chairman and founder of Greycourt & Co., Inc., an open architecture wealth advisory firm serving substantial families and select endowments on a global basis.
 Prior to founding Greycourt, Greg served for many years as president of a financial office serving the Mellon family and as President of the Laurel Foundation.
 He was also an attorney with the global law firm, Reed Smith.

-Greg is the author of three investment books: Family Capital: Working with Wealthy Families to Manage Their Money Across Generations (2016), The Stewardship of Wealth: Successful Private Wealth Management for Investors and their Advisors (2013) and Creative Capital: Managing Private Wealth in a Complex World (2004).
+Greg is the author of four investment books: Advising the Ultra-Wealthy: A Guide for Practitioners (2020), Family Capital: Working with Wealthy Families to Manage Their Money Across Generations (2016), The Stewardship of Wealth: Successful Private Wealth Management for Investors and their Advisors (2013) and Creative Capital: Managing Private Wealth in a Complex World (2004).
 He is also the author of numerous journal articles and white papers on a variety of investment topics.
 Greg’s popular investment blog is available at GregoryDCurtis.com/Blog »

 Greg is also an award-winning poet, having won the Academy of American Poets Prize and been a finalist for the Eve of St. Agnes Award (Peter Viereck, judge), among others.
 His volume of poetry, Working for a Living, appeared in 2014.